 Upon our 110th year in business, we welcomed customers and communities on Martha’s Vineyard through the acquisition of Edgartown National Bank.
 The following year, we expanded our reach in Worcester County through the acquisition of Milford National Bank and the opening of our first office in the city of Worcester.

-With $8.9 billion in assets, we now serve approximately 300,000 individuals, families, and businesses through nearly 90 branches, 14 commercial lending centers, and 8 investment management offices in Massachusetts and Rhode Island.
+With $19.3 billion in assets as of December 30, 2022, we now serve more than individuals, families, and businesses through over 120 branches, 20 commercial lending centers, 11 investment management offices and 9 mortgage centers in Massachusetts and Rhode Island.